To Heart 2: Books and publications

 A 113-page guidebook titled To Heart 2: Master Guide was published by MediaWorks on January 15, 2005.
 The book contains poster artwork, the 'face patterns' of each character, selected CG scenes and a guide on how to play through each character's scenarios.
 Voice actress interviews are also included, as well as a brief guide on how to play through each scenario in To Heart.
 This was followed by another 192-page guidebook for the visual novel titled The Essence of To Heart 2: To Heart 2 Official Guidebook, which was published by Enterbrain on March 4, 2005.
 The book contains detailed character descriptions, a complete walk through to every heroine in the game, computer graphics, and interviews with the game's development staff.
 Enterbrain also released a 223-page guidebook entitled The Essence of To Heart 2 Portable: To Heart 2 Portable Official Guidebook for the PlayStation Portable version of the game on August 18, 2009.
 The guidebook is based on the original Essence for the PlayStation 2 game, but contained new and revised content for the PSP version.
-A guidebook for the PSP spinoff To Heart 2: Dungeon Travelers, named To Heart 2: Dungeon Travelers Official Complete Guide, was released by Enterbrain on August 11, 2011.
+A guidebook for the PSP spin-off To Heart 2: Dungeon Travelers, named To Heart 2: Dungeon Travelers Official Complete Guide, was released by Enterbrain on August 11, 2011.

 Multiple novels based on the To Heart 2 franchise have also been published by several publishers.
 A single-volume short story anthology entitled To Heart 2 Short Stories was published by Square Enix under their Game Novels imprint on June 30, 2005.
 This was followed by three light novels written by Osamu Murata and published by Harvest Novels under their Nagomi Bunko imprint.
 The first volume, titled To Heart 2 Multiple Choice: Takaaki Kakushigo Bōdō!?
 (ToHeart2 MultipleChoice ～貴明隠し子騒動！？～), was illustrated by Yōichi Ariko and released on October 5, 2009.
 The second, titled To Heart 2 Two Pieces: Manaka and Sasara (ToHeart2 TwoPieces ～愛佳とささら～, ToHeart2 TwoPieces: Manaka to Sasara), was illustrated by Ariko and Atsuto Shinozuka and released on June 1, 2010.
 The third, titled To Heart 2 Two Pieces: Konomi and Tamaki (ToHeart2 TwoPieces ～このみと環～, ToHeart2 TwoPieces: Konomi to Tamaki), was illustrated by Tasuku Iizuki and Sana Wakatsuki and released on July 5, 2010.

 Harvest also released a two-volume short story compilation entitled To Heart 2 Tanpenshū (ToHeart2 短編集) and written by Ikkaku Morino, Yūri Nanami, and Tomoyuki Fujinami.
 The first volume was released on December 5, 2010, while the second was released on June 1, 2011.
 A single-volume light novel based on the "Final Dragon Chronicle" minigame was again published by Harvest.
 The novel, titled To Heart 2: Final Dragon Chronicle Sono Go (ToHeart2 ファイナルドラゴンクロニクル・その後, ToHeart2: Fainaru Doragon Kuronikuru Sono Go), was written by Takuya Baba, illustrated by Ushio Komone, and released on February 20, 2011.